Edgard Varèse: International recognition

 By the early 1950s, Varèse was in dialogue with a new generation of composers, such as Pierre Boulez and Luigi Dallapiccola.
 When he returned to France to finalize the tape sections of Déserts, Pierre Schaeffer helped arrange for suitable facilities.
 The first performance of the combined orchestral and tape sound composition came as part of an ORTF broadcast concert, between pieces by Mozart and Tchaikovsky and received a hostile reaction.

-Le Corbusier was commissioned by Philips to present a pavilion at the 1958 World Fair and insisted (against the sponsors' resistance) on working with Varèse, who developed his Poème électronique for the venue, where it was heard by an estimated two million people.
+Le Corbusier was commissioned by Philips to present a pavilion at Expo 58 and insisted, against the sponsors' resistance, on working with Varèse, who developed his Poème électronique for the venue, where it was heard by an estimated two million people.
 Using 400 speakers separated throughout the interior, Varèse created a sound and space installation geared towards experiencing sound as it moves through space.
 Received with mixed reviews, this piece challenged audience expectations and traditional means of composing, breathing life into electronic synthesis and presentation.

 In 1962, he was asked to join the Royal Swedish Academy of Music, and in 1963 he received the premier Koussevitzky International Recording Award.

 In 1965, Edgard Varese was awarded the Edward MacDowell Medal by the MacDowell Colony.